yduf/yduf.github.io/_posts/2025-01-22-NN-Q-learning.md

 {% endhighlight %}

-[^4]: [Comparing Exploration Strategies for Q-learning in Random Stochastic Mazes](https://www.ai.rug.nl/~mwiering/GROUP/ARTICLES/Exploration_QLearning.pdf) - Focused on the undirected strategies: softmax, ε-greedy, pursuit, and compared them to the directed exploration strat- egy UCB-1.
+[^4]: [Comparing Exploration Strategies for Q-learning in Random Stochastic Mazes](https://www.ai.rug.nl/~mwiering/GROUP/ARTICLES/Exploration_QLearning.pdf) - Focused on the undirected strategies: softmax, ε-greedy, pursuit, and compared them to the directed exploration strat-egy UCB-1.
 The results show that softmax or Boltzmann exploration outperforms the other strategies, although it is harder to tune its parameters. _The easiest techniques to tune are ε-greedy and UCB-1, but ε-greedy performs worst of all exploration strategies_

 ## This World is to Big to fit in a table